-Former UN Special Rapporteur on health, Dainius Pūras, M.D., in a June 2021 Psychiatric Times interview with Aftab was “critical about the effects of totalitarian and authoritarian regimes on societal mental health and well-being.”
+Former United Nations Special Rapporteur on health, Dainius Pūras, M.D., in a recent interview with Aftab was “critical about the effects of totalitarian and authoritarian regimes on societal mental health and well-being.”
 According to Dr. Pūras, “…the problem of accountability in global mental health and psychiatry remains very serious.”
 Further: “The most worrying feature of psychiatry is that the leadership, under influence of hard-liners, tends to label those experts who blow the whistle and critically address the status quo as anti-psychiatrists… if influential psychiatrists continue to repeat that values are not a priority in mental healthcare, we should not be surprised that global mental health and global psychiatry is facing a crisis, which to a large extent is a moral crisis, or a crisis of values.”

 However, Morehead, argues: “These sorts of criticisms of our field are, in fact, commonplace—so much so that they rarely generate much protest or sense of outrage among psychiatrists and other medical professionals.”

-Both Morehead and Aftab apparently have a point of agreement in believing that too much truth about psychiatry’s ineffectiveness and abuse should be construed as egregious and misplaced.
-When such criticism occurs, it suddenly falls into a gray area dubbed “anti-psychiatry” in an attempt to minimize it.
-CCHR’s co-founder, the late eminent Dr. Thomas Szasz, a professor of psychiatry at the State University of New York’s Upstate Medical University in Syracuse, and others are cited as part of this group.
+Both Morehead and Aftab apparently believe that too much truth about psychiatry’s ineffectiveness and abuse should be construed as egregious and misplaced.
+When it does, it falls into a gray area dubbed “anti-psychiatry.”
+CCHR’s co-founder, the late eminent Dr. Thomas Szasz, a professor of psychiatry at the State University of New York Upstate Medical University in Syracuse, and others are cited as part of this group.
 But Aftab—like Dr. Pūras—admits that “many psychiatrists have been too trigger-happy with allegations of ‘anti-psychiatry’ and have lumped all sorts of critics under the same banner.”

 Jeffrey Lieberman, a former American Psychiatric Association president, exemplifies this.
-In his rush to blame others for psychiatry’s poor reputation, he laid all criticism at the feet of the “anti-psychiatry movement,” obfuscating the fact that the so-called movement was actually started by psychiatrists.
+In his rush to blame others for psychiatry’s poor reputation, he lay all criticism at the feet of the “anti-psychiatry movement,” obfuscating the fact that the so-called movement was actually started by psychiatrists.
 The term “anti-psychiatry” was coined in the 1950s by South African-born psychiatrist David Cooper, who expounded the idea in his book Psychiatry and Anti-psychiatry in 1967.
-This was two years before CCHR was formed.

 In the early 1950s there were deep divisions between biological and psychoanalytic psychiatrists, according to a 2006 article entitled, “Evolution of the Antipsychiatry Movement into Mental Health Consumerism.”
 It reported: “An outcry was mounting against psychiatry’s practice of compulsory admission of mental patients to state institutions, where they were coerced into taking high doses of neuroleptic drugs and undergoing convulsive and psychosurgical procedures.”